-163. Pursuant to its enabling legislation and Section 11.3 of its bylaws, Freddie Mac has designated that Virginia law controls for purposes of its corporate governance practices and procedures.

-164. Under Virginia law, preferred stock of a corporation cannot be given a cumulative dividend right equal to all the net worth of the corporation in perpetuity.
-The Net Worth Sweep therefore is an illegal term for any preferred stock instrument, whether or not held by the federal government.

-165. Virginia law provides that a corporation may authorize "one or more classes or series of shares that . . . have preference over any other class or series of shares with respect to distributions [such as dividends]."
+- 163. Pursuant to its enabling legislation and Section 11.3 of its bylaws, Freddie Mac has designated that Virginia law controls for purposes of its corporate governance practices and procedures. - 164.
+Under Virginia law, preferred stock of a corporation cannot be given a cumulative dividend right equal to all the net worth of the corporation in perpetuity.
+The Net Worth Sweep therefore is an illegal term for any preferred stock instrument, whether or not held by the federal government. - series of shares that . . . have preference over any other class or series of shares with respect to distributions [such as dividends]."
 Va.
 Code § 13.1-638 (emphasis added).
 While there is no question that Virginia law permits corporations to establish a dividend "preference" that operates as a priority, it does not permit corporations to establish a dividend preference that operates to preclude all other classes of stockholders from the potential to receive dividends in perpetuity.
-Accordingly, the Net Worth Sweep violated Virginia law.

-166. Plaintiffs were injured by this violation of Virginia law and accordingly are entitled to damages.
+Accordingly, the Net Worth Sweep violated Virginia law. - 166.
+Plaintiffs were injured by this violation of Virginia law and accordingly are entitled to damages.